NoxArt/SublimeText2-FTPSync/README.md

 ---------------------

 * SFTP is not supported at the moment and is not planned in near future (you can use [SFTP](http://wbond.net/sublime_packages/sftp) or [Mote](https://github.com/SublimeText/Mote) plugins)
-* SSL/TLS is not supported for servers that enforce SSL_REUSE
+* SSL/TLS is not supported for servers that enforce SSL_REUSE (encryption support will hopefully increase in future)
 * Does not support continuous watching and syncing, only (after) manual action
 * Does not support proxy connections
 * Does not support remote diff at the moment